About genital warts

 Treatment aims to remove visible warts so that the area looks more cosmetically acceptable.
 Always consult your doctor about any treatments.
 Over-the-counter wart treatments are not suitable for genital warts.

 Treatment options include:

-- cryotherapy – the warts are frozen off with liquid nitrogen or dry ice.
+- cryotherapy – the warts are frozen off with liquid nitrogen.
 Several treatments may be required

 - podophyllotoxin – this lotion can be applied at home.
 It is most effective on multiple warts that are easily accessible.
 Pregnant women should not use podophyllotoxin.
 You need to be careful to protect the unaffected skin

 - imiquimod cream – this is applied once a day, three times a week for up to three months.
 This treatment is not recommended for use in pregnancy

 - laser or diathermy treatment – this is used for larger numbers of warts or when other treatment options have not been effective.
 Laser or diathermy treatment is administered in hospital under general anaesthetic.
 Remember, this procedure does not get rid of the virus, it helps to get rid of the visible warts.

 Genital warts can reappear after treatment

 - The virus may persist on the skin, even though the visible wart has gone.
 This means that warts may reappear.